 Naturalization is the process by which U.S. citizenship is conferred upon a foreign citizen or national after he or she fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).
 On September 27, 1906, a Federal law regarding naturalization became effective.
 All courts, for the first time, were required to ask the same questions on the same forms and a copy of all naturalizations had to be forwarded to the Immigration and Naturalization Service in Washington.
 After this date, most naturalization hearings occurred either in a Federal Court or a county court, as municipal courts lost their authority to naturalize.
 Prior to 1906, individuals could petition a Federal, county, or municipal court for naturalization.
-See the National Archives website and the Colorado GenWeb Project for more information on the history of naturalization records.
+See the National Archives website for more information on the history of naturalization records.

 Please note that immigration records are Federal records and therefore not available at the State level.
 To learn about Vermont immigration activities and records located in the National Archives and Records Administration please see: By Way of Canada: U.S. Records of Immigration Across the U.S.-Canadian Border, 1895-1954 (St. Albans List) by Marian L. Smith.

 ACCESSING NATURALIZATION RECORDS OF INDIVIDUALS NATURALIZED IN VERMONT

 Some naturalization records have been transferred into the Vermont State Archives.
 (See list of record series below.)
 In addition to these records, several Vermont Superior Courts have retained custody of naturalization records for hearings heard in their respective counties.
 Vermont District Courts may also have some naturalization records from the former municipal courts.
 A list of present-day Vermont courts is available at: http://www.vermontjudiciary.org/